-In May 2021, Cleveland Clinic was granted an award for our ovarian cancer vaccine technology by the National Cancer Institute's ("NCI") PREVENT program.
-The NCI is a part of the National Institutes of Health.
+In May 2021, Cleveland Clinic was granted acceptance for our ovarian cancer vaccine technology into the National Cancer Institute's ("NCI") PREVENT program.
+The NCI is a part of the National Institutes of Health ("NIH").
 The PREVENT program is a peer-reviewed agent development program designed to support pre-clinical development of innovative interventions and biomarkers for cancer prevention and interception towards clinical trials.
-The scientific and financial resources of the PREVENT program will be used for our ovarian cancer vaccine technology to perform virtually all pre-clinical research and development, manufacturing and IND-enabling studies.
-This work is being performed at NCI facilities, by NCI scientific staff and with NCI financial resources and will require no material financial expenditures by the Company, nor the transfer of any rights to the Company's assets.
+The scientific and financial resources of the PREVENT program are being used for our ovarian cancer vaccine technology to perform virtually all pre-clinical research and development, manufacturing and Investigational New Drug ("IND") application enabling studies.
+This work is being performed at NCI facilities, by NCI scientific staff and with NCI financial resources and will require no material financial expenditures by the Company, nor the transfer of any rights of the Company's assets.

 Our subsidiary, Certainty, is developing immuno-therapy drugs against cancer.
-Certainty holds an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by The Wistar Institute ("Wistar"), the nation's first independent biomedical research institute and a leading National Cancer Institute designated cancer research center, relating to Wistar's chimeric endocrine receptor targeted therapy technology.
+Certainty holds an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by The Wistar Institute ("Wistar"), the nation's first independent biomedical research institute and a leading NCI designated cancer research center, relating to Wistar's chimeric endocrine receptor targeted therapy technology.
 We have initially focused on the development of a treatment for ovarian cancer, but we also may pursue applications of the technology for the development of treatments for additional solid tumors.
 The license agreement requires Certainty to make certain cash and equity payments to Wistar upon achievement of specific development milestones.
-With respect to Certainty's equity obligations to Wistar, Certainty issued to Wistar shares of its common stock equal to five percent (5%) of the common stock of Certainty.
+With respect to Certainty's equity obligations to Wistar, Certainty issued to Wistar shares of its common stock equal to five percent (5%) of the common stock of Certainty, such equity stake subject to dilution by further funding of Certainty's activities by the Company.
+Due to such Company funding, Wistar's equity stake in Certainty was 4.6% as of October 31, 2023.

-Certainty, in collaboration with the H. Lee Moffitt Cancer Center and Research Institute, Inc. ("Moffitt"), is advancing toward human clinical testing of the CAR-T technology licensed by Certainty from Wistar aimed initially at treating ovarian cancer.
-We received authorization from the FDA in August 2021, to commence enrollment and treatment of patients in a Phase 1 clinical trial.
-We began patient recruitment for the trial in March 2022, and in August 2022, we treated the first patient in the trial.
-The treatment appears to have been well-tolerated by the patient, and we continue to monitor her condition.
-The process of recruiting additional patients is ongoing.
-This study is a dose-escalation trial with two arms based on injection method-intraperitoneal or intravenous-to determine the maximum tolerated dose in patients with recurrent epithelial ovarian cancer and to assess persistence, expansion and efficacy of the modified T-cells.
+Certainty, in collaboration with the H. Lee Moffitt Cancer Center and Research Institute, Inc. ("Moffitt"), has begun human clinical testing of the CAR-T technology licensed by Certainty from Wistar aimed initially at treating ovarian cancer.
+After receiving authorization from the FDA, we commenced enrollment of patients in a Phase 1 clinical trial and treated the first patient in August 2022.
+Further, in May 2023 and August 2023, we treated the second and third patients in the trial, respectively, at the same dose level as the first patient, and the treatment appears to have been well-tolerated by all patients treated to date.
+We anticipate that we will begin enrolling the successive patient cohort, that we expect to give a three-times higher dose of cells, in the first calendar quarter of 2024.
+This study is a dose-escalation trial with two arms based on delivery method-intraperitoneal or intravenous-to determine the maximum tolerated dose in patients with recurrent epithelial ovarian cancer and to assess persistence, expansion and efficacy of the modified T cells.
 The study is being conducted at Moffitt and will consist of 24 to 48 patients who have received at least two prior lines of chemotherapy.
-The study is estimated to be completed in two to four years depending on multiple factors including when maximum tolerated dose is reached, the rate of patient recruitment, and how long we maintain the two different injection methods.
+The study is estimated to be completed in two to four years depending on multiple factors including when maximum tolerated dose is reached, the rate of patient enrollment, and how long we maintain the two different delivery methods.